Exo-TiC/ExoTiC-ISM/paper/paper.md

 Camera 3 (HST WFC3) infrared capabilities to detect the absorption signatures of H$_2$O at 0.9 $\mu$m with the G102
 grism, and at 1.4 $\mu$m with the G141 grism [e.g. @kreidberg2015; @sing2016; @wakeford2017; @wakeford2018; @spake2018].

+## Calibration of instrument systematics with marginalisation

+While all telescopes aim at recording the light of distant worlds as accurately as possible, every instrument will have its own signature that it superimposes on the collected signal.
+These effects that contaminate our data are called "instrument systematics" and need to be calibrated out before an observation can be interpreted truthfully.
+All the different systematics that influence the result recorded by an instrument are combined into a systematic instrument model to be used during the calibration.
+These models are not always obvious and different authors often suggest differing systematic instrument models being applied to data from the same instrument, often favouring models that work particularly well for any given data set.
+This makes it hard to compare data sets to each other, yielding moderately different results for the parameters of a transiting planet when a different systematic model was applied to the data.

+The solution that was applied to WFC3 data in @wakeford2016 performs a marginalisation across a grid of systematic models that take different corrections across an exoplanet transit data set into account.
+Following the method proposed by @gibson2014, one performs a Levenberg-Marquardt least-squares minimization across all systematic models which yields as set of fitted transit parameters for each systematic model.
+We then use the resulting Akaike Information Criterion (AIC) to calculate each model’s evidence (marginal likelihood) and normalised weight.
+These weights are then used to calculate the marginalised fit parameters, leading to results that will not depend as heavily on the individual choice of systematic model anymore.
+Finally, performing this for each lightcurve constructed at each wavelength from the measured spectrum results in the measured transmission spectrum of the exoplanet.

 # Package functionality

 ``ExoTiC-ISM`` (Exoplanet Timeseries Characterisation - Instrument Systematic Marginalisation) is a Python package that